Gold Records with Philly International

 Leon Huff and Dexter Wansel on keys.

-MFSB Music Family is the final incarnation.
+MFSB Music Family was the final incarnation.

 While MFSB Original recorded the most Gold